Eyoatam/deno_progress/CONTRIBUTING.md

 # Contributing Guide

 Hi!
-I'm really excited that you are interested in contributing to Gif.ts.
+I'm really excited that you are interested in contributing to this project.
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

 - [Code of Conduct](https://github.com/Eyoatam/deno-progress/blob/main/CODE_OF_CONDUCT.md)